apalermo01/Covid-19-correlation-analysis/README.md

 - **Outcome**: Hundreds of input features made fitting models computationally expensive and results unconvincing and difficult to interpret.
 This attempt is in the archive folder of this project.

-### Phase 4: Focused Linear Regression
-- **Goal**: Apply only linear regression models and dummy variables that represent a single policy to make the hyperparameter tuning in phase 3 faster.

-- **Outcome**: Found numerous policies with significant p-values.
-However, I faced challenges with analyzing a vast array of bin structures and the lack of interaction terms between policies left a lot on the table in terms of performance

-### Phase 5: Time series and refined regression models

-- **Goal**:  Explore time series models (ARIMA) and re-think old regression approaches to find better ways to explore the results

-- **Outcome**: This phase is in progress.

 ## Data Sources

 - **Case and Death Data**: dataworld / https://data.world/associatedpress/johns-hopkins-coronavirus-case-tracker/workspace/file?filename=2_cases_and_deaths_by_county_timeseries.csv